Nuriddin Davronov: Real Kashmir

 On 5 January 2023, it was officially announced that I-League side Real Kashmir has roped in Davronov till the end of the season.

 International career

 Davronov appeared at the 2007 FIFA U-17 World Cup held in South Korea.
 He has been playing for the senior side since 2008.
 He played with Tajikistan in the 2008 AFC Challenge Cup where they finished as runners-up by losing to India in final.

+Post-playing career

+On 16 February 2024, Istiklol announced the appointment of Davronov as their new Sporting Director.